hertantoirawan/video_poker_analyzer/README.md

 ## Video Poker Analyzer API

-This is a fork where I add an Flask API wrapper to the video poker analyzer.
+This is a fork where I add a Flask API wrapper to the video poker analyzer.
 I am using the API to analyze hands in a personal video poker game project. https://github.com/hertantoirawan/video-poker-bootcamp